SichangHe/curriculum_vitae/src/work_experiences/index.md

     - Fine-tuned the Regular Expression (regex) filter and blacklist for the best set of web pages.
 - Helped the team with search engine front end and back end development.
-    - Created a modern-looking search interface with Django, HTML, ECMAScript, and Tailwindcss.
+    - Created a modern-looking search interface.
-    - Learned to use Django's Object-Relational Mapping (ORM) to manipulate the database.
     - Improved HTML processing code in Python.
         Cleaned up noisy HTML tags using BeautifulSoup.

+#### Knowledge and experience gained from SSO

+- Gained real-world experience of asynchronous programming in Rust.
+- Learned to use Django views and Tailwindcss for the search interface.
+- Learned to use Django's Object-Relational Mapping (ORM) to manipulate the database.
 - Practiced Git for version control and teamwork.
     - Handled large Git merge conflicts due to parallel development on the same files.

-#### Experience gained from SSO

 The project slowed down dramatically and the project goal became vague in the quests for features.